PeterStrick/ViVeTool-GUI/README.md

 Apart from that, the only Requirement is .Net Framework 4.8

 ## Why not just use ViVeTool?
-Using ViVeTool GUI is more easier and user-friendly, besides it let's you also search for features and enable them with a few clicks.
+Using ViVeTool GUI is more easier and user-friendly, besides it lets you also search for features and enable them with a few clicks.

 # Licensing
 ViVeTool GUI uses Icons from [icons8.com](https://icons8.com/)